Suavemente: Chart history

-Suavemente debuted at number six on the US Billboard Top Latin Albums chart for the week ending May 2, 1998.
+Suavemente debuted at number six on the U.S. Billboard Top Latin Albums chart for the week ending May 2, 1998.
 In its second week the album rose to number five, selling 3,000 copies.
 Suavemente was number three on the chart for the week ending May 16, selling 5,000 copies (a 60-percent increase).
 The following week the album rose to number two, behind Selena's Anthology box set, and sold 7,000 copies.
-The sales increase placed Suavemente at number 188 on the US Billboard 200 chart, only the second merengue album to make that chart.
+The sales increase placed Suavemente at number 188 on the U.S. Billboard 200 chart, only the second merengue album to make that chart.
 In its fifth week, album sales fell 50 percent and it dropped to number eight.
 The following week (which included the Memorial Day weekend), Suavemente moved up to number six.
 For the week ending June 13, the album re-entered the Billboard 200 chart at number 170 and peaked at number one on the Top Latin Albums chart.
 The next week it dropped to number three and 197 on the Top Latin Albums and Billboard 200 charts, respectively.
 Suavemente sold 6,000 copies for the week ending June 13, rising to number two on the Top Latin Albums chart behind Ricky Martin's Vuelve.
 The album dropped to third the following week.
 Suavemente sold 6,000 copies the next week, rising to number two behind Vuelve.
 After five weeks behind Vuelve, Suavemente passed it on the Top Latin Albums chart when its sales increased 16 percent to 8,600 copies.
 For the week of August 8, 1998, it fell back to number two behind Vuelve.
 After three weeks of declining sales, Suavemente was number three when it sold 5,000 copies as "Tu Sonrisa" (its second single) topped the Hot Latin Songs chart.
 It ended 1998 as the year's eighth-bestselling Latin album.
 Suavemente spent 98 consecutive weeks in the top 10 of the Top Latin Albums chart, the second-longest run in history.